 Travel to the EU

-Since March 25th 2001 Iceland has been a member of Schengen area cooperation of 25 European states.
-Twenty-two EU Member States are members of the Schengen area, in addition to Iceland, Norway and Switzerland.
-Of the 27 EU Member States, Bulgaria, Cyprus, Ireland and the UK are not members of the Schengen area.
+Since March 25th 2001 Iceland has been a member of Schengen area cooperation of 26 European states.
+Twenty-two EU Member States are members of the Schengen area, in addition to the EFTA-states Iceland, Norway, Switzerland and Liechtenstein.
+Of the 28 EU Member States, Bulgaria, Croatia, Cyprus, Ireland, Rumania and the UK are not members of the Schengen area.

 Identity papers that Icelanders should carry when travelling in Europe